-The microscope that is used takes up a whole table a little bit smaller than a 6 seat kitchen table and the procedure is done by an embryologist with years of training.
-The microscope sits on special feet to reduce any vibrations and the table has special legs to further reduce any vibration.
+The microscope that is used takes up a whole table a little bit smaller than a 6 seat kitchen table, and an embryologist does the procedure with years of training.
+The microscope sits on special feet to reduce any vibrations, and the table has special legs to reduce any vibration further.
 All of the manipulations are done with hydraulic control.
-So a normal movement with your hands translates to a tiny tiny movement in the dish where the eggs and sperm are.
+So a normal movement with your hands translates to a tiny, tiny movement in the dish where the eggs and sperm are.

-If there are plenty of sperm, then this process doesn’t take too much time at all – usually a couple of minutes per egg but if there are not many sperm at all, the embryologist might choose to first find all of the sperm needed and place them together in a dish before loading the eggs onto the dish and injecting them.
+If there are plenty of sperm, then this process doesn’t take too much time at all.
+Usually a couple of minutes per egg, but if there is not much sperm at all, the embryologist might choose first to find all of the sperm needed and place them together in a dish before loading the eggs onto the dish and injecting them.